 Although Elephant-Ear-Plants are typically planted outdoors, they also make fantastic houseplants.

 Depending on the kind, Elephant Ear Plant leaves can reach a maximum length of three feet.
-You should keep your children and your pets as far away from this plant as possible since the Colocasia Esculenta may be poisonous if swallowed, and it may intoxicate.
+You should keep your children and your pets as far away from this plant as possible since Colocasia Esculenta may be poisonous if swallowed, and it may intoxicate.

 4. Rubber Tree

-A common indoor plant that has a variety of shades and forms is the rubber plant, or Ficus Elastica.
+A common indoor plant that has a variety of shades and forms is the rubber plant or Ficus Elastica.
 The main feature of this tropical indoor plant is its big, waxy leaves.

 It can get as high as 50 feet when grown in its natural environment.
 However, you may regulate its shape and size when you cultivate it indoors by restricting the roots and pruning.